 “There’s lot of mums and dads, small corporates and some larger conglomerates really showcasing the very best of the produce out of this part of the world,’’ he says.

 “By enabling this airport as a gateway to Australia and also the Pacific and South-East Asia, it’s a fantastic opportunity to get the Sunshine Coast’s famed produce – particularly seafood and dairy produce – front and centre from a freight perspective.
-It’s going to be quite an exciting evolution which is going to unfold over the next decade.”

 That doesn’t mean Brodie is expecting freighters to be lining up on the new runway anytime soon.